Accreditation and Educational Effectiveness

 Loan Default and Placement Rates

 Eden’s default rate in the Federal Loan program is low, and Eden’s program of financial literacy and counseling has been noted by the Missouri Department of Education as a model program.
 The low rate can be seen as one indicator that Eden’s graduates attain gainful employment post graduation.
-Additionally, a 2008 survey of recent graduates indicated that 85% of Eden’s graduates attained employment in professional ministry within one year of graduation.
+Additionally, a 2012 survey of recent graduates indicated that 85% of Eden’s graduates attained employment in professional ministry within two years of graduation.